ericwastaken/rw_trelloreport/README.md

 ## Wish List

-- (Low Effort) Add logic to use a different name for the output of 'search'.
+- *(Low Effort)* Add logic to use a different name for the output of 'search'.
   Right now, this script shares the output file 'report.html'.
 Move to 'search.html'.
+However, the name comes from the config.
+Maybe for search we move to a command line argument.
-- (Low Effort) Add a config option and corresponding logic to name the output file using a timestamp.
+- *(Low Effort)* Add a config option and corresponding logic to name the output file using a timestamp.
 For example something like 'report-20190422-032219.html'.
-- (High Effort) When the config is set to HTML output, replace *card_output_format* and *list_name_format* with a more robust template like pug/jade or mustache.
+- *(High Effort)* When the config is set to HTML output, replace *card_output_format* and *list_name_format* with a more robust template like pug/jade or mustache.
 This could also consolidate the report-layout.html and report-styles.css into the single file for easier editing.
 This feature must not affect TEXT output!
-- (Medium Effort) Add support for multiple boards in *conf.json* + add a command line to choose which board to report on.
-If none provided, we can exit with error OR provide a list for input?
-- (High Effort / Maybe not even possible) Add an easier way to access API KEY, TOKEN if possible, for the initial configuration.
+- *(High Effort / Possible?)* Add an easier way to access API KEY, TOKEN if possible, for the initial configuration.
-- (High Effort / Maybe not even possible) Add an easier way to figure out and configure Board Id, Lists Ids during initial configuration.
+- *(High Effort / Possible?)* Add an easier way to figure out and configure Board Id, Lists Ids during initial configuration.

 ## Changelog

+- v2.0.1
+  - Introduced multi-board config files.
+With this version, a config file can be an array of Boards and one board can be selected for a script to work with by passing the command line argument **--boardkey "some-board"**.
+  - Introduced Commander for command line argument processing.
+  - Note that the new multi-board config file is referred to as a v2.x config.
+The previous 'single board' config is now referred to as a v1.x config.
+  - This version still supports the v1.x config for backwards compatibility.
+  - All the scripts can be run without the **--boardkey** argument in which case they act upon the one board in a v1.x config OR the board with **"boardkey": "default"** in a v2.x config.
 - v1.1.5
   - Enhanced the **search.js** script to add the user's Full Name in the search results header for **@username** searches.
   - Added details in README.md about **Trello Search Operators** with examples.